whosonfirst/go-whosonfirst-iterate/README.md

 ### count

-Count files in one or more whosonfirst/go-whosonfirst-index/v2/emitter sources.
+Count files in one or more whosonfirst/go-whosonfirst-iterate/v3 iterator sources.

 ```
 > ./bin/count -h